matrix-org/matrix-spec-proposals/proposals/3489-location-streaming.md

 data retention policies(e.g. exploding messages) to ensure it does not accumulate unnecessarily.

-`m.beacon.*` events should be sent every 2 seconds while the location of the asset is moving.
-If the asset is not moving, it should be refreshed every 30 seconds.
+`m.beacon.*` events should be sent at a variable rate which is meaningful for the use case for the asset being tracked.
+This rate should not be more frequent than sending an event every 2 seconds.
+If the asset is not moving, the state event should still be refreshed on a regular basis to convey that information - e.g. every 30 seconds.

 An example `m.beacon.*` event is: